 How to Compare FEHB Plan Costs

-We rate and compare health plans based on their likely cost to you, taking into account your pay system, employment or retirement status, family size, age, health status, location, and other factors.
+We rate and compare health plans based on their likely cost to you, considering your pay system, employment or retirement status, family size, age, health status, location, and other factors.
 A key element of our ratings are estimates of likely out-of-pocket costs under each plan, based on actuarial estimates of the size and likelihood of low, average, and high spending for families of different sizes and ages.
 Our ratings also reflect varying premium levels and tax situations faced by different eligibility groups.
 Full time employees pay lower premiums than retirees because of tax advantages, and far lower premiums than those who must pay the entire premium.
 Postal union members and Federal Deposit Insurance Corporation (FDIC) and Securities and Exchange Commission (SEC) employees pay less because the government pays a higher share than for GS employees and retirees.
 Neither retirees nor those who pay full premiums obtain "Premium Conversion" tax advantages.
 These premium cost differences can reach thousands of dollars a year.
 We provide separate ratings for each group.

 Cost comparisons are presented in summary form with additional viewing options that provide more detailed cost comparisons.